-As governors we understand that
+As governors we understand that;

-- The school is committed to a positive and respectful culture where everyone feels safe, valued and respected and children are able to learn in a calm environment. - Behaviour is a form of communication. - Not all behaviours are a choice. - Behaviours can change and improvement can be secured. - Clear boundaries are paired with an individualised graduated response.
-Children may develop academically and emotionally at different rates. - Children and young people are supported to increasingly take responsibility for their actions by developing internal discipline, self-regulation and resilience. - The school is committed to equality and equity. - Staff and volunteers set an excellent example to children at all times, - Rewards, sanctions and reasonable force are used consistently by staff, in line with the behaviour policy. - The behaviour policy is understood by children and staff. - The Suspension and Permanent Exclusions policy explains that exclusions will only be used as a last resort, and outlines the processes involved in suspensions and exclusions. - Engagement of families, outside agencies and the wider community is sought when planning support for children.
+- The school is committed to a positive and respectful culture where everyone feels safe, valued and happy and children are able to learn in a calm environment. - The behaviour expectations and curriculum are shared and understood by children (in an age appropriate way), staff, governors and parents. - That behaviour is a form of communication, not all behaviours are a choice and a child displaying detrimental behaviour are regarded as vulnerable not troublesome. - Behaviour can change and improvement can be secured. - Clear boundaries are paired with an individualised graduated response for a child who is struggling to meet expectations. - A child may develop academically and emotionally at different rates. - Children are supported to increasingly take responsibility for their actions by developing internal discipline, self-regulation and resilience. - The school is committed to equality and equity. - Staff and volunteers set an excellent example to children at all times. - Rewards, consequences and reasonable force are used consistently by staff, in line with the behaviour policy. - The Suspension and Permanent Exclusions policy explains that exclusions will only be used as a last resort and outlines the processes involved in suspensions and exclusions. - Engagement of families, outside agencies and the wider community is sought when planning consistent support for a child.